Find a Lender-Approved Local Conveyancer in Shoreditch

 Planning law solicitors in Shoreditch regulated by the Solicitors Regulation Authority

-The list below is a small selection of solicitors in Shoreditch practicing in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including compulsory purchases in Shoreditch
+The list below is a non-comprehensive list of solicitors in Shoreditch specialising in planning law.
+This could include advice on development on contaminated land

 • Trowers & Hamlins Llp, 3 Bunhill Row, London, London, EC1Y 8YZ